MUploader/penmode3/README.md

 When pentest hits the "cloud"

 ### You can't use the name "penmode" in your project!!
 Why?
-It's your trademark?
+Is it your trademark?
 I don't think so.

-I've started develop penmode since its first line.<br/>
+I've started to develop penmode since its first line.<br/>
-The Team split up, but I think that continue the project with its true name is not a shame.
+The Team split up, but I think that continuing the project with its true name is not a shame.

 Thanks.